rednblkx/HomeKey-ESP32/docs/content/API/HardwareManager.md

 #### `begin()`

-Initializes all hardware resources via `GpioAllocator` and starts background tasks.
+Initializes all hardware resources via `GPIOAllocator` and starts background tasks.
 This method must be called after the constructor and before any other methods.

 **It performs the following actions:**
 *   Configures GPIO pins for feedback (success/fail LEDs), the lock action, and the alternate action mechanism.